macfluffy/StockTycoon/readme.md

 <div align="center"><img src="gamebanner.png"></div>

-### How to play:
+### Rules

 Stock Tycoon is played over 3 rounds.
 Each round you are given a pack of 15 stocks to choose from.

 Enter the stock number you want to take.

 Every player will take a stock out of their pack, and then pass the pack on to the next player.
 This is repeated until there are no more stocks left in the packs.

 Each new round the direction in which you pass the pack alternates.
 At the end of the 3 rounds, the player with the most valuable portfolio wins!

+## How to play:

+1. Launch the game via your command line terminal

+        python stockTycoon.py

+2. Enter your player name
+3. Select a stock from your pack by entering the stock number
+4. Repeat until all stocks have been chosen

 ## Requirements